Lorna enjoys cooking, baking, walking and spending time with family and friends.

-Bico ube is made of sweet rice, coconut milk, sugar, purple yam flavor and vanilla.
+Bico ube is made out of sweet rice, coconut milk, sugar, purple yam flavor and vanilla.
 It is a well liked snack/dessert in the Philippines.
 Bico is mostly cooked during "All Saints Day" on November first.
 It's an equivalent to the "Trick or Treat" on holloween here in the US.

-During my childhood in the Philippines, my friends and I went from house to house and asked for sweet treats like sweet rice cakes and other native sweets.
+During my childhood in the Philippines, my friends and I went from house to house and asked for sweet treats like sweet rice cakes and other native delicacies.
 Just like kids here asking for candies for "trick or treats".

 Some of my friends dressed up like ghost and wore scary mask.
 We brought plastic containers and asked for sweet rice wrapped in banana leaves.
-Then we will gather and ate what we got from our neighbors.
+Then we will gather together and ate what we got from our neighbors.
 Though our family had our own preparations for All Sant's Day--it was fun going out with friends and enjoyed our treats together.
 Those were pleasant memories I still remember during those good old days in the Philippines.

 Long time ago, we just boil purple yam and dip it in sugar.
-Now there are more products that were made with it.
+Now there are more products that were made from it.
 Most popular ube products are: Ube cake, ube ice cream, ube pastillas, ube candies, ube bread and more.

 Boiled Purple Yam